alicemengqi/site/_pages/about.md

   - /about.html
 ---

-Hello!
-I am currently a Ph.D. candidate in the Department of Industrial Engineering and Operations Research (IEOR) at the University of California, Berkeley, advised by [Prof. Max Shen](https://shen.ieor.berkeley.edu).
-Previously, I received my Bachelor's degree in Physics from Tsinghua University in 2016.
+**Hello!
+I am an assistant professor of [operations, technology and information management](https://business.cornell.edu/faculty-research/areas/operations-technology-and-information-management/) at Cornell University SC Johnson College of Business.**

-# Research Interest
+### Research Interest
-My research interest is mainly about data-driven decision making with uncertainty in operations management.
+ My research focuses on data-driven decision making with uncertainty.
 I am seeking to provide both methodologies and practical solutions combining tools and concepts from optimization, machine learning, and statistics.
-I have studied interconnected problems, focusing mostly on two themes: (i) prescriptive analysis that combines prediction and optimization and (ii) distributionally robust data-driven decisions.
-From an applications perspective, my research investigates practical problems in supply chain management and retail operations.
+From an applications perspective, my research focuses on supply chain management and retail operations.
 As a part of it, I actively collaborate with industrial partners in e-commerce.

 * The interface of Operations Management and Machine Learning
-* Supply Chain Management and Retail Operations
+* Supply Chain Management
+* Retail Operations
 * Data-driven Prescriptive Analysis
 * Distributionally Robust Optimization

-**I am on the 2021-2022 academic job market.** I will present at INFORMS 2021 in the following sessions:

-* Virtual session: **VSD69, Oct 24 2:45-4:15 (PDT)**
-* In-person session: **TD21, Oct 26, 2:45-4:15 (PDT), CC-Room 204A**

-**Job market papers:**
-* A Practical End-to-End Inventory Management Model with Deep Learning
-* Integrated Conditional Estimation-Optimization

-**News:**
+### Education

+* **Ph.D. in Industrial Engineering and Operations Research**
+University of California, Berkeley (2016-2022) (Advisor: [Zuo-Jun (Max) Shen](https://shen.ieor.berkeley.edu))
+* **M.S. in Industrial Engineering and Operations Research**
+University of California, Berkeley (2016-2017)
+* **B.S. in Mathematics and Physics**
+Tsinghua University (2012-2016)

+### News
 * The manuscript of my paper "Integrated Conditional Estimation-Optimization" (joint work with Prof. Paul Grigas and Prof. Zuo-Jun Shen) is available ([here](https://alicemengqi.github.io/site/files/iceo.pdf)).
 * The End-to-End inventory management model is shortlisted as semi-finalists of Gartner Power of the Profession Supply Chain Awards 2022.
 The finalists and winners will be announced later.
 See more about [this award](https://www.gartner.com/en/supply-chain/research/power-of-the-profession-supply-chain-awards-2022) and the [paper](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3737780).